'Our own dynasty': Kansas City fetes latest Super Bowl win

 “The last one was so much fun, we decided we had to come to this one,” Diehl said.
 “We're big Chiefs fans, and we wanted to celebrate a great day with the community.”

 After decades of championship drought, the city is gaining experience with victory parades.
-Two years ago, the Chiefs defeated the San Francisco 49ers for the team’s first Super Bowl championship in 50 years.
+Four seasons ago, the Chiefs defeated the San Francisco 49ers for the team’s first Super Bowl championship in 50 years.
 That followed the Kansas City Royals winning the World Series in 2015, the city’s first baseball championship in 30 years.

 Some fans admitted that Kansas City might be getting a little spoiled.

-Note: This story has been updated to correct that it's Kansas City’s second championship in four seasons, not in two years.